Charles-Zhang-Experiments/NewWorldFoundation/README.md

 Each individual component shall be used as Pure library or as CLI tool.

+* (Todo) Indexer: Creative viewable (binary or HTML) indexer for images and main items (useful for situations like Creative Assets and Sketches) in a single file.

 ## Abstraction & Concepts

 To the tool, it just sees disk locations, and maybe network locations (through drivers), and it provides manipulation for those.
 It identifies a Master and a Copy, where the copy will deligently mirror the exact content and structure of master, under a root.